This post may contain affiliate links. Please read our disclosure policy.

 flourless chocolate cake ingredients on a wooden cutting board in a kitchen.

-• Chocolate: Choose high-quality chocolate like Guittard, Ghirardelli, or Hershey’s chocolate chips, or Baker’s brand semi-sweet chocolate, as it’s the main ingredient.
+• Chocolate: Use high-quality chocolate like Guittard, Ghirardelli, Hershey’s chocolate chips, or Baker’s brand semi-sweet chocolate.
+Since chocolate is the main ingredient, quality makes a difference.

-• Butter: Salted butter is preferred, though unsalted works too.
+• Butter: Salted butter is preferred, but unsalted works too.

-• Oil: Use vegetable, canola, or avocado oil.
-Either of these oils mixed with melted butter, enhances the chocolate’s silkiness and smoothness.
+• Oil: A small amount of vegetable, canola, or avocado oil combined with melted butter enhances the chocolate’s silkiness and smoothness.

-• Egg: Incorporate 1 large egg and 1 egg white for a moist, fudgy texture.
-Save the extra egg yolk and use it in any of our egg yolk recipes like a small batch of Chocolate Scones or Chocolate Chip Cookies.
+• Egg: This recipe uses 1 large egg and 1 egg white for a moist, fudgy texture.
+Save the extra yolk and use it in a small batch of Chocolate Scones or Chocolate Chip Cookies.

-• Unsweetened cocoa powder: Cocoa powder helps take the place of flour in this recipe.
-Consider using leftover cocoa powder in a mini Chocolate Pie, a small batch of rum balls, or Chocolate Banana Bread.
+• Unsweetened cocoa powder: Cocoa powder helps replace flour in this cake.
+If you have extra, use it in a mini Chocolate Pie, a small batch of rum balls, or Chocolate Banana Bread.

-• Vanilla extract, salt, and sugar: Sugar and vanilla sweeten the cake and add flavor.
-Sugar also adds moisture and helps give the cake a great texture.
-Salt enhances the flavors of the other ingredients.
+• Vanilla extract, salt, and sugar: Sugar and vanilla sweeten the cake and add flavor, while sugar also contributes to moisture and texture.
+A pinch of salt enhances all the other ingredients.

 How To Make A Flourless Chocolate Cake

-These step-by-step photos and instructions help you visualize how to make a mini flourless chocolate cake.
+These photos and instructions help you visualize how to make a small flourless chocolate cake for two.
 See the recipe box below for ingredient amounts and full recipe instructions.

 melting chocolate in a double boiler.

-1. In a small bowl, whisk together the egg, cocoa powder, vanilla, and salt.
-Gradually whisk into the cooled melted chocolate.
-Set the bowl aside.
+1. Mix the Batter: In a small bowl, whisk together the egg, cocoa powder, vanilla, and salt.
+Gradually whisk this mixture into the cooled melted chocolate.

 melted chocolate and egg in a mixing bowl.

-1. In another small bowl, beat the egg white and sugar together until stiff peaks form.
+1. Beat the Egg White: In another small bowl, beat the egg white and sugar until stiff peaks form.

 an egg white whipped to stiff peaks in a mixing bowl.

-1. Fold the egg white into the chocolate mixture.
+1. Fold in the Egg White: Gently fold the beaten egg white into the chocolate mixture until just combined.

 flourless chocolate cake batter in a clear mixing bowl.

-1. Pour the batter into the buttered baking dish and sprinkle the top with 1/4 teaspoon of sugar.
-Place the baking dish on a rimmed baking sheet.
+1. Pour & Prep for Baking: Pour the batter into the prepared baking dish and sprinkle 1/4 teaspoon of sugar on top.
+Place the dish on a rimmed baking sheet.

 flourless chocolate cake batter in a small baking dish.